July 30, 2024

 Steps

-1. Fill Trays: Fill seed trays with a seed starting mix and make sure it’s lightly moistened.
+1. Fill Trays: Fill the seed trays with a seed starting mix and make sure it’s lightly moistened.

 Direct Sowing Outdoors